Install Go Language on AlmaLinux 8 with 2 Easy Methods

 This method is not in the latest version.
 You can proceed to the next step to install the latest version of Golang on your AlmaLinux server.

-Install Golang From Source on AlmaLinux 8
+Method 2.
+Install Golang Programming Language From Source

 At this point, you can follow the steps below t install the latest version of Go language.